artcom/weather-service/README.md

 A backend service that retrieves weather data for a given location from the [openweathermap API](https://openweathermap.org/api) at a regular interval and publishes it to an MQTT broker.

+### License

+The openweathermap API is licensed under the terms of the [Creative Commons Attribution-ShareAlike 4.0 International licence (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).

+The openweathermap data and database are open and licensed by the [Open Data Commons Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/).

 ## Provided Data

 ### `<WEATHER_TOPIC>/current`